omnilib/thx/README.rst

     -- author

-`thx` should be capable of running one or more commands, configured via simple and obvious options in the PEP 517 standardized `pyproject.toml`.
-Commands are simple strings, or lists of strings, each representing a program to be run, with basic interpolation of values.
+`thx` should be capable of running one or more jobs or commands, configured via simple and obvious options in the PEP 517 standardized `pyproject.toml`.
+Jobs are defined as simple strings, or lists of strings, each representing a command to be run, with basic interpolation of values.

 .. code-block:: toml